Jankowski-J/sandbox/sandbox/gamedev/unreal/azure-storage-unreal.md

 ## Try the Sample

 We created a sample using the Unreal puzzle game template which updates Table Storage for every box clicked.
-To learn more, see the [sample]().
+To try out the sample, do the following:

+1. Clone the GitHub repo.
+1. Download the latest Storage plugin release.
+1. Copy the plugin to the StorageDemo project as described above.
+1. Open the Source\StorageDemo\StorageDemoGameGrid.cpp file and add your Azure Storage connection string to the `AddScore` method where noted.
+1. Run the game via the Editor or build and package.

 ## How It's Made